Costa Mujeres Cancun Review: North Zone Condos 2026

 Costa Mujeres is a master-planned coastal corridor north of Cancún’s established Hotel Zone, developed under a FONATUR framework along the Caribbean coast between Puerto Juárez and Punta Sam.
 Individual projects within the corridor are delivered by regional and national Mexican developers under planning agreements that govern land use, density, and hotel zone classification.
 As of 2026, the corridor hosts a mix of completed resort hotels, active residential condo projects, and raw development land still in pre-sale.

 The corridor sits outside the original Hotel Zone but benefits from its proximity: CUN airport access, Caribbean beach quality, and an established tourism infrastructure with flights from 120+ cities.
-What it lacks — for now — is the walkable restaurant strip, nightlife density, and brand recognition of Cancún proper.
+What it lacks, for now, is the walkable restaurant strip, nightlife density, and brand recognition of Cancún proper.
 That gap is the investor thesis.

 | Attribute | Indicative detail |